Subscriptions, and the decline of physical media in gaming

 Mike Piggott, Executive Editor at MediaCat Magazine

 Mike is Exec.
 Editor at MediaCat Magazine.
-He joined in 2021, launched a podcast and began creating interesting marketing industry related content, with monthly themes such as 'Utopias and Dystopias', 'Hope and Kindness' and 'Side Quests'.
-Before that he was Editor at The Marketing Society (2013-2021), where he created and launched a bi-monthly publication and a podcast.
-He is also a street photographer, screenwriter, and film and TV blogger.
-He also once came second in a Creative Review competition to rewrite Trainspotting's famous 'choose life' speech.
+He joined in 2021, launched and podcast and monthly newsletter, and specialises in creating content in the media space: in entertainment (film, TV, gaming, streaming), internet culture and technology, and creator economy areas.
+Before that he was Editor at The Marketing Society (2013-2021), where he created and launched a bi-monthly publication called Empower, which ran for 14 issues (2019-2021), and a successful podcast.
+He's also a street photographer and film and TV blogger, and once came second in a Creative Review competition to rewrite Trainspotting's 'choose life' speech.
+He's proud of that one.

 All articles